Adaptation and Speciation

-We focus mainly on mapping ecologically relevant genes for model-traits such as hypertorphic lips (a feeding adaptation) and pre-zygotic barriers in cichlid fishes.
+We focus mainly on model-traits such as hypertorphic lips (a feeding adaptation) and pre-zygotic barriers in cichlid fishes.
 The Juanitas (Cichlidae: Crenicichla) are an exceptional system to test theoretical predictions of the genetic bases of adaptive radiations and ecological speciation.

 Genome Evolution and Sex Determination in fishes